Ultimate Guide to Things to Do in Vermont in the Fall

 East Dorset, VT

-This beautiful orchard in Bennington County is famous for its tasty McIntosh and Cortland apples, along with 12 other varieties of pick-your-own apples.
+This scenic pick-your-own apple orchard in Bennington County is known for its crisp McIntosh and Cortland apples, plus a dozen other varieties that ripen throughout the season.

 Kids of all ages enjoy discovering the perfect, fresh fruit.